Linda Crampton grew up in the UK and loves to visit the country. She is very interested in its natural history, culture

 Every Christmas, I remember a childhood Boxing Day tradition with a sense of nostalgia and loss.
 There is no way that the tradition could be revived, even if I wanted to re-create the past.
 The people involved have died or aged and moved on to other interests.
 The street where it took place no longer exists, obliterated from existence by demolition and new construction.

 I grew up in Cardiff, the capital city of Wales.
 Most of my mother's relatives lived in Bristol, a major city in England.
+I was born in the city.
 Every Boxing Day, my father would drive us from Cardiff to my grandfather's house in Bristol, where we would continue our Christmas celebrations.
 Relatives and neighbours visited Grandad's house to meet us and to celebrate the season.
 The house and the neighbourhood became a hub of fun, family, and friendship.

 My grandfather lived in Easton, an area within Bristol.
 Today Easton is a lively and artistic place.
 It's also described as a "deprived" area that has social problems.
 Banksy began his street art career in Easton.
 He has an international reputation for his graffiti, which is often a form of social or political commentary.